 For registering an NFT on the Namecoin blockchain the

 nft/ namespace is used.
+Since this namespace is dedicated for file names and their metadata, no TLD (Top Level Domain) is assigned to it.
 While the filename is represented by the key of your record the value shows the hash and additional info such as author and URL.
 With the same procedure

 as domains are registered, the value of the first update operation would look like the example of our video intro:

 The hash can be generated easily with different tools.
 Using the Windows command line interface (CMD) the command looks like:

 The hash is then displayed in the console.
 The same command is used to verify a digital file.
 The resulting hash needs then just to be compared with the value on the blockchain.

 In addition to the data specified in the value data, such as the origin URL, you can verify the ownership of an NFT via the unique cryptographic signature of the corresponding Namecoin address.
 To generate and verify the signature, a text string specified by the requestor is signed by the owner using his NFT's private key.
 Any preferred text string can be used, but it is strongly recommended to use a unique string, for example, containing the current date and time.
 For instance, if you consider to buy an NFT or just verify the authorship, you can ask the owner to sign the string "verify 2021-12-22 18:00:00 CET" with his NFT.

 To sign and verify, you need first to request the Namecoin address to which the NFT is assigned on the blockchain.
 If you didn't get the address via a blockchain explorer, you can request it via the debug window e.g. of the Namecoin Core wallet, in most wallets: ➞